 Arrested for boating under the influence (BUI)?
 Talk to a Nashville BUI attorney who can protect your rights.
 Call May McKinney at (615) 265-6383 today.

 Tennessee BUI Laws

-  The laws for BUI are similar to those of DUI, including an implied consent for tests to determine the alcohol or drug content of the person's blood, and a presumed violation at blood alcohol content of .08 percent or greater.
+The laws for BUI are similar to those for DUI, including an implied consent for tests to determine the alcohol or drug content of the person's blood, and a presumed violation at a blood alcohol content of .08% or greater.
 A violation of the BUI implied consent law results in a mandatory six-month suspension of operating privileges; however, it is not considered a criminal offense.
 The BUI law also does not apply when the vessel is moored or anchored.